roman-milk/roman-milk.github.io/the-breast-machine.md

  He kissed her forehead, then her eyes.
 He left her with a light kiss on the lips, then slid off the bed.
 With dreamy half closed eyes she admired his cute bottom and muscular legs.
 He was leaving her in a state of bliss.
 She didn't want to think about him leaving her for her daughter.
 A nasty twinge of jealousy stung her.

  He turned toward her and smiled over his shoulder, to renew the joy she felt.
 Nothing mattered except that she was his.
 She was his lover and was there to satisfy him.
 She rolled into a ball, hugging a pillow, squeezing it tight as though it was him.
 A pleasant smile lit her lips as she fell asleep.
-Report_Story #1